mhartington/mhartington.github.io/content/post/ionic2-external-libraries.md

 }
 ```

-Now if we were to use regular ES6, that would be the end of it.
+If we were to use regular ES6, that would be the end of it.
 But since we're using Typescript, we'll get an error.

  [![lodash-typescript-error](/img/lodash-typescript-error.png)](/img/lodash-typescript-error.png)

-This will lead many to believe that everything is broken and lodash is working.
-Your editor will also probably yell at you too.
+This might lead you to believe that everything is broken, and Lodash is working.
+Your editor will also probably yell at you, too.
 But oddly enough, everything will still work.
 What gives?

-So the way Typescript works, it need to analyze the code in order to do it's type checking.
-But for normal Javascript libraries, they typically don't include any definition files, which mean Typescript won't be able to understand them.
+So, Typescript needs to analyze the code, in order to do its type checking.
+Normal Javascript libraries typically don't include any definition files, which means Typescript won't be able to understand them.

 To circumvent this, we can use [Typings](https://www.npmjs.com/package/typings) which allow us to install definition files for various libraries.